BriskenFinancials/use-case-template/cards/UC10000426-S-02-prepare-cutover-plan-and-production-environment.md

 # Prepare cutover plan and production environment

 Develop a detailed cutover plan outlining all activities, timelines, and responsibilities required for transitioning to production.
 Review the cutover plan with all stakeholders for review and approval.
-This enables: You will be able to confidently Develop a detailed cutover plan outlining all activities, timelines, and responsibilities required for transitioning to production
+You will be able to confidently Develop a detailed cutover plan outlining all activities, timelines, and responsibilities required for transitioning to production

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-02-top.png)